 "Love Makes Everything Lovely"

-It is far better to focus on the fact that God loves you, instead of focusing on the fact that God loves me.
-If I hurt you, it hurts God because he loves you.
-If I'm kind to you, it pleases God, because his joy is wrapped up in yours.
+I know God loves me; but it is far better for me to focus on the fact that God loves you.
+If I hurt you, it angers God because he loves you.
+If I'm kind to you, it pleases God, because he cares about you.
 (And this is why we must ask forgiveness from God.
 We have hurt those he loves.)

 Jesus came to this earth to bring reconciliation.
 He came so that we might come to know God's love, and through that love, love him in return by loving our neighbour.
 He came to fill our hearts with joy.
 (This does not mean everything will go smoothly.
 Some will be hostile to the message of reconciliation.)